lagleki/tcaingwaq/main.md

 ### 5.2.
 Someone's words
 [(quoting) TODO]

-## 6. The abstract world
+## 6. The abstract world {FIX!!!}

 ### 6.1.
 Events

 It sometimes is that we want to refer to some particular event.
 In order to do that, it's not sufficient to put two verbs next to each other.
 We need a particle!
-This time, it is "so" of the new class SO:
+This time, it is `so` of the new class SO:

-    so (SO) - turns connection into verb: A is the event of [the connection] Let's have a look at some examples:
+* `so` (SO) - turns connection into verb: A is the event of [the connection]

+Let's have a look at some examples:

-(1) wai diaq wo so fe beq
+* `wai diaq wo so fe beq`
  me.A see.A | *see.B the.event.of(you.A eat.A).A
-    "I see an event of you eating"; "I see that you eat" (2) so fe palkei heq
+ "I see an event of you eating"; "I see that you eat"
+* `so fe palkei heq`
  the.event.of(you.A potato.A).A weird.A
-    "There's a weird thing that is the event of you being a potato"; "That you're a potato is weird" There's also a YU version of "so" for convenience, "zo":
+ "There's a weird thing that is the event of you being a potato"; "That you're a potato is weird"

-(3) diaq kioq-zo
+There's also a YU version of "so" for convenience, "zo":

+* `diaq kioq-zo`
  see.A die-event.A
  "I see death"

 ### 6.2.
 Traits
 Traits are like events, but differ in usage.
 They have an assumed slot for a verb to be passed in.
 Just like in real life, traits are possessed by things, and so a Tcaingwaq trait is possessed by all the things the verbs of which fit into the slot.
 Because of the nature of traits, a different syntax is used.
-Thus, let's introduce the class YU's member, "su":
+Thus, let's introduce the class YU's member, `su`:

-    su (YU) - turns verb into verb: A is the trait of [verb]-ing ([verb]'s non-A places follow) For example, if verb "taq" is "A talks to B about C", then "taq-su" is "A is the trait of talking to B about C".
+* `su` (YU) - turns verb into verb: A is the trait of [verb]-ing ([verb]'s non-A places follow)

+For example, if verb `taq` is "A talks to B about C", then `taq-su` is "A is the trait of talking to B about C".
 Let's piece up a simple example:

-(4) hyoiq-yu taq-su wo fe
+* `hyoiq-yu taq-su wo fe`
  want-B talking-trait.A *talking.trait.B you.A

 ### 6.3.
-Relations
+Relations {FIX!!!!!!!}
 [Relations are relations (duh) of two or more objects.
 To express them, use the word "lai":
     lai (SO) - turns connection into verb: A is a relation of [the connection]; binds "mau" in the enclosed connection mau (WO) - stands for one of the related objects FIX]